Hi, there. I’m Christan.

 “Watch closely,” the Maker promises, “I am preparing something new; it’s happening now, even as I speak, and you’re about to see it.
 I am preparing a way through the desert; waters will flow where there has been none.”
 Isaiah 43:19

-As you begin to articulate your own story, maybe you’ll let your words spill onto others.
+While exploring this blog, I encourage you to reflect on your own narrative.
+How is God repurposing your story?
+Where is your tension?
+Your redemption?
+As you navigate your circumstances, I encourage you to eventually let your own words spill onto others.
 Maybe the very story you’ve been scorning, or just ignoring, will repurpose and restore another’s life.